 Another ship that can be explored at the preserve, the ocean-going freighter Francisco Morazan, ran aground on South Manitou island during a November storm in 1960.
 This time it was not intentional.
 The storm pressed the ship against the rocks off the south end of the island, where the hull would eventually break.
 The massive ship is just a few hundred yards off the shore of the island, and some of it is even visible sticking out of the water from the island.
 It’s one of the best Great Lakes shipwrecks to visit for novice divers, or even to experience without diving.

 Where to Camp: South Manitou Island

-South Manitou Island is part of the Sleeping Bear Dunes National Lakeshore.
+South Manitou Island is part of the Sleeping Bear Dunes National Lakeshore, a uber-popular destination for camping in Michigan.
 A ferry runs out to the island from Leland Harbor, and there are several hike-in campsites available on the island.
 Some of the sites even have views of the Francisco Morazan wreck right from the beach.
 Not only is it the perfect camping area to access the Great Lakes shipwrecks, it’s also incredibly beautiful with rolling sand dunes, lakes and ponds, dispersed private campsites, and excellent hiking.

 “There are numerous fun day hikes to do on the island.
 You can hike to see the wreck of the Corazon, the cedar forest or the old homestead farms.
 We ate sweet plums that were ripe from one of the old trees on one of the farms.
 We camped at the Weather Station Campground and swam daily.” —The Dyrt camper Annette B.